banoffeepy/duckling/README.md

     * Save the content of the SQL editor to a local file.
 * **User Interface:**
     * Clean, dark-themed interface.
-    * Application logo, title, and version displayed.
-    * "Info" button with an "About" modal.
     * Status bar indicating connection state and query outcomes.

 ## Technologies Used